kengz/Notes-on-AI-realization/Main.md

 ## Scratch

-consciousness and autonomy

 The limitation/bound of Boolean-classical paradigm: AI impossible here as implied by Godel's Theorem

+Consciousness and autonomy

+As long as we stay in the Boolean - classical paradigm, creating an AI is impossible, by Gödel's Thm.

 Jack asked a vital question: why do we need feelings, and as we developed, why do they get richer and not the opposite?
 Are these what give us purposes?
-The sense of achievement, motivation, curiosity etc. So is it necessary to simulate these hormone-chemical perceptions in AI too?
+The sense of achievement, motivation, curiosity etc. So is it necessary to stimulate these hormonal-chemical perceptions in AI too?

 The development of a conscious, intelligent entity – must it require us treating it like evolutionary being?

+Timescale: baby to mature mind
+Prehistoric to modern human
+Progressive enhancement, develop AI like develop human mind.
+Slowly encode and build up more complex thinking/feeling

+This batch of notes is written with ...background without much exposure to AI, i.e. Pre-paradigmatic.
+We can observe how much of this would change after official study of AI

+Or notice how humans build the math.
+What ideas are necessary precursor to others.
+Also we tend to work from the complex, i.e. Simpler theorems are much harder, and takes longer time to proof.
+If one can build a super computer that's intelligent enough to start from scratch and re proof and rebuild all maths humans have done, and outpace us.

+Reconciliation/error correction.
+Get several contradictory things and try to  optimize for most logically sound, least contradictory.
+Like how humans can recover from mistakes by inferencing from several external facts.
+Doubt
+More features of human thinking.

+Paradigm
+So to teach a being or a computer to think, whenever there's a thought there's a paradigm.
+Humans are bad at changing their paradigms, but if we can make computers change that quickly as needed, omg who knows what new theories they can invent.